 If employed by the company on December 31, 2024, all outstanding unvested time-vesting equity awards granted to the executive will vest and all performance-based equity awards shall become vested or be forfeited solely based on actual performance measured over the full performance term, which vesting is subject to the executive's timely execution and delivery of a general release.
-Further, if employed by the company on December 31, 2025, all outstanding unvested time-vesting equity awards granted to the executive's timely execution and delivery of a general release.
-Further, if employed by the company on December 31, 2025, all outstanding unvested time-vesting equity awards granted to the executive's timely execution and delivery of a general release.
+Further, if employed by the company on December 31, 2025, all outstanding unvested time-vesting equity awards granted to the executive will vest and all performance-based equity awards shall become vested or be forfeited solely based on actual performance measured over the full performance term, which vesting is subject to the executive's timely execution and delivery of a general release.

 Treatment of Annual Bonus at Expiration: If employed by the company on December 31, 2024, then the executive shall be entitled to an annual bonus opportunity under our bonus incentive plan and any continued employment requirement of the applicable annual bonus award or its payment shall be waived subject to the executive's timely execution and delivery of a general release.
-Further, if employed by the company on December 31, 2025, then the executive shall be entitled to an annual bonus award or its payment shall be waived subject to the executive's timely execution and delivery of a general release.
-Further, if employed by the company on December 31, 2025, then the executive shall be entitled to an annual bonus award or its payment shall be waived subject to the executive's timely execution and delivery of a general release.
+Further, if employed by the company on December 31, 2025, then the executive shall be entitled to an annual bonus opportunity under our bonus incentive plan and any continued employment requirement of the applicable annual bonus award or its payment shall be waived subject to the executive's timely execution and delivery of a general release.